- My weight-loss strategy was completely wrong

 Asking for help is not about losing control, it’s about taking control of your life.
 Asking someone to help you learn how to drive a car makes the process of getting your license faster, safer and more successful.
 Don’t reinvent the wheel.
 Be open to ask for help from an expert if you are having difficulty breaking down self-destructive habits.

-Likewise, if you’re having trouble trying out a new weight-loss strategy, like making small changes to what you normally do, speak to someone you trust.
+Likewise, if you’re having trouble trying a new weight-loss strategy, like making small changes to what you normally do, speak to someone you trust.
 Tell them that you want to get healthy but you’re not making progress.
 Together you can make a plan of action so you can get to the bottom of what’s going on.

 Don’t expect perfect advice (there’s no such thing anyways.)
 Getting healthy is about patch-working ideas together from different sources and then tweaking them so they work for you.

-Summary: Why it’s time to try a new weight-loss strategy
+Summary: Try a new weight-loss strategy

 Stop blaming yourself and take a look at your weight-loss information and method.
 If you’re having trouble reaching and maintaining a healthy weight it’s time to try a new weight-loss strategy.